Progarchives, the progressive rock ultimate discography

 Review by BrufordFreak

-1. "Symptoms" (6:59) opens the album with an edgy weave of instrumental sounds and rhythms--though there is a bit of a djenty base to it all.
+1. "Symptoms" (6:59) opens the album with an edgy weave of instrumental sounds and rhythms--much of it microtonal, though there is a bit of a djenty base to it all.
 Once the vocal's odd melody and odd sound enters and establishes its place, the song takes off in a PROGHMA-C kind of full-speed ahead way.
-Heavily distorted guitars, heavily echoed vocal, this could be straight off of a KAYO DOT album.
+Heavily-distorted guitars, heavily-echoed vocal; this could be straight off of a KAYO DOT album.
 The rapid fire guitar and keyboard arpeggi in the fifth minute are replaced by a new section of Bill NELSON-like quirky-odd vocal melody.
 The two sections alternate into the sixth minute, shift key and scales, taking on somewhat more of a DEVY TOWNSEND sound and feel through to the end.
-Unusual, perhaps even unique song.
-(8/10)
+An unusual, perhaps even unique, song.
+The band's musicianship (and confidence) is astonishing.
+(13/15)

 2. "Exhume The Worst" (4:56) is a very odd sound and feeling "love song."
 PORCUPINE TREE would have loved to created this one.
-Some interesting and odd almost BEACH BOYS background vocals end the chorus section before the song returns to a chunkier bassed version of the opening.
+Some interesting and odd almost-BEACH BOYS background vocals end the chorus section before the song returns to a chunkier-bassed version of the opening.
 At 2:30 we here the vocalist's first scream/growls.
 The multiple guitar leads interwoven in the fourth minute's instrumental section are fascinating--so unusual!
-Odd, edgy song that I'll probably end up loving more than I do now.
-(8/10)
+An odd, edgy song that I'll probably end up loving more than I do at the moment.
+(8.66667/10)

 4. "Ether/Ore" (4:08) has such an odd electro-pop percussive foundation over which treated and untreated vocals, saxes, keys and guitars play--an odd weave--kind of early TODD RUNDGREN-esque while at the same time being again somewhat near the Bill NELSON/BE-BOP DE-LUX zone.
 Brilliant but odd as [&*!#]!
 (9/10)

 5. "Placeholder" (4:32) familiar piano and bass chords give this a bit of a jazzy feel but the vocals are so TOBY DRIVER-like!
 I am thinking that this is by far the most accessible yet psychedelic of all songs thus far.
 A really cool, odd, yet gorgeous song.
 Gabriel RICCIO (THE GABRIEL CONSTRUCT) would love this one.
 The yelled near-rap in the final minute sung over the long drawn out angelic vocals in the background are awesome.
+One of my favorite songs of 2016!
 (10/10)

 8. "Seek And Release" (5:46) shows some RADIOHEAD influence.
 And OCEANSIZE.
-Again, yeat another song that develops in a hitherto uncharted territory, unpredictable and utterly surprising and exciting.
+Again, yet another song that develops in a hitherto uncharted territory.
+Unpredictable and utterly surprising and exciting.
 (9/10)

 9. "Prometheist" (9:00) has a Post Rock-with-oriental-instruments sound with Bill NELSON like vocals and, later, angular, djenty bass and guitars.
 This could be a KARNIVOOL or VOTUM song!
 Absolutely awesome guitar and bass parts in the sixth and seventh minutes!
 The last 90 seconds play out in a kind of spacey, latent-power play--one is never sure whether or not the band is going to leap back out into dynamic decibelia!
 (9/10)

 10. "Deep Five" (10:32) employs some King Crimson basics that have become widespread throughout prog world in the last 30 years over which a deceptively emotional, beautiful and understated vocal establishes itself.
 This singer is a special force!
 And the vocal harmonies are equally amazing.
 The polyphonic instrumental weaves in the fifth minutes are quite wonderful--as is the keyboard and bass'n'drum section that follows.
 Gamelan like percussives and buzzing synths and synth water sounds play in the soundscape over the steady, insistent drums and bass.
 This is heaven!!
 What an awesome way to close out this revelatory album.
 Brilliant!!
-(10/10)
+One of my favorite prog epics of the 21st Century!
+(20/20)

 Even though I am blown away by this fresh new music, I have a feeling that this is a real grower--that it will climb in my esteem with each and every listen.
 Really cool stuff!
 Heavily recommended to all prog lovers.
 This is one gift that will keep on giving for a long, long time!
 Check it out!
 THis one is pushing the envelope!
 In all directions!